SpiNNakerManchester/SpiNNakerManchester.github.io/common_pages/8.0.0/cfg_file.md

 ## Other cfg files.
 Before reading the cfg in your home directory Spinnaker will load the default cfg files.

-Any values in your cfg overwrite the default values.
+Any values in your cfg overwrites the default values.

-Then if looks for a spynnaker.cfg/spinnakerGraphFrontEnd.cfg (No period) in the directory from which you run the script.
+Then it looks for a spynnaker.cfg/spinnakerGraphFrontEnd.cfg (No period) in the directory from which you run the script.
 Values here overwrite the ones in your home cfg.
-These are for values specific to the script(s).
+These are for values specific to the(se) script(s).

-# Default values
+#  <a name="defaults"> Default values</a>
 For all values the system comes with working default values.
-So only include values where the default does not work.
+So only include values where the default does not work for you.

 The only required cfg settings are the ones related to accessing spinnaker, as by default no access is defined.